-Another possible magnetic phase transition induced by the addition of a single charge in graphene quantum dots is Nagaoka ferromagnetism\cite{Nagaoka1966,Oztarhan2025}.
-Initially predicted in the infinite on-site repulsion limit ($U \to \infty$) of the strongly correlated Hubbard model, Nagaoka ferromagnetism is expected to occur in the presence of a hole (and electron if electron-hole symmetry is present) in a half-filled lattice.
-It was recently shown in Ref.\onlinecite{Oztarhan2025} that realistic artificial graphene nanostructures with hexagonal armchair geometry exhibit Nagaoka ferromagnetic phase stabilized by Coulomb scattering mechanisms in addition to the Hubbard $U$-term.
-This phenomenon was overlooked in previous literature examining the single-electron induced edge depolarization in TGQDs.
-In order to investigate the possibility that Nagaoka ferromagnetism occurs in artificial TGQDs, in Fig. 5 we show the energy difference between the Nagaoka and edge-depolarized phases, $E_{Nag}-E_{dep}$ for $N_s=33, 46$ and $61$ site structures.
+Another possible magnetic phase transition induced by the addition of a single charge in graphene quantum dots is Nagaoka ferromagnetism \cite{Nagaoka1966,Oztarhan2025}.
+Initially predicted in the infinite on-site repulsion limit ($U \to \infty$) of the strongly correlated Hubbard model, Nagaoka ferromagnetism is expected to occur in the presence of a hole (or an electron, if electron-hole symmetry is present) in a half-filled lattice.
+It was recently shown in Ref.~\onlinecite{Oztarhan2025} that realistic artificial graphene nanostructures with hexagonal armchair geometry exhibit a Nagaoka ferromagnetic phase stabilized by Coulomb scattering mechanisms in addition to the Hubbard $U$ term.
+This phenomenon was overlooked in previous studies examining the single-electron induced edge depolarization in TGQDs.
+To investigate the possibility of Nagaoka ferromagnetism in artificial TGQDs, Fig. 5 shows the energy difference between the Nagaoka and edge-depolarized phases, $E_{Nag}-E_{dep}$, for $N_s=33, 46,$ and $61$ site structures.
 Across the investigated parameter range, we observe no signatures of Nagaoka ferromagnetism.
-This absence can be attributed to the presence of zigzag edges, which not only break the electron-hole symmetry and also violate the connectivity condition\cite{Nagaoka1966} required for the Nagaoka phase, in contrast to hexagonal armchair-edged systems.
+This absence can be attributed to the presence of zigzag edges, which break electron-hole symmetry and violate the connectivity condition \cite{Nagaoka1966} required for the Nagaoka phase, in contrast to hexagonal armchair-edged systems.